junaidariie/junaidariie/README.md

 ###

-<h3 align="left">I am an AI and Machine Learning engineer with extensive expertise in developing practical, real-world applications across diverse domains including natural language processing, computer vision, finance, and healthcare.
-I specialize in leveraging advanced techniques such as transformers, LangChain, and fine-tuned large language models to design intelligent systems for complex tasks like sentiment analysis, credit risk modeling, and generative language processing.<br><br>My technical proficiency encompasses building robust deployment pipelines and scalable architectures using frameworks like Streamlit and FastAPI.
-I possess a strong foundation in sequence modeling techniques, including convolutional neural networks and LSTM architectures, enabling me to create predictive and generative language models.
-Additionally, I am skilled in exploratory data analysis, A/B testing, and the end-to-end deployment of machine learning and AI models to deliver impactful solutions in production environments.</h3>
+<h3 align="left">I am an AI and Machine Learning Engineer focused on building practical, production-ready intelligent systems that solve real-world problems across domains such as natural language processing, computer vision, finance, and healthcare.

+I work extensively with transformers, fine-tuned large language models, and LangChain to design end-to-end AI solutions for tasks such as sentiment analysis, credit risk modeling, and generative language applications.
+My experience includes building scalable ML pipelines and deploying models into production using FastAPI and Streamlit.

+I have a strong foundation in deep learning and sequence modeling, including CNN and LSTM architectures, along with hands-on expertise in exploratory data analysis, A/B testing, and model evaluation.
+I enjoy translating complex machine learning concepts into reliable, impactful systems used in real-world environments.</h3>

 ###